 - A degree audit is conducted to indicate which transfer credits apply to the program of study.
-This is available to the students via the UCCS Student Portal. - Are available to their advisees by e-mail or appointment - Have knowledge of curriculum requirements
+This is available to the students via the UCCS Student Portal. - Advisors are available to their advisees by e-mail or appointment - Advisors have knowledge of curriculum requirements